THREE'S COMPANY (1977)

 Television author Rick Metz wrote that in America, there are three schools of thought about Three's Company: "First, that it is, quite simply, the worst piece of sitcom trash that's ever been on television.
 Second, that it is, quite simply, the worst piece of trash that's ever been on television.
 Third, that it is, quite simply, the worst piece of trash that's ever been on the face of the earth".

 That's rather harsh, in my opinion.
 Nearly 30 years after its debut, Three's Company still has a hold on many comedy fans.
 Sure, the show had its faults--obvious by-the-book plots and a heavy-handed approach (for its time) about sex.
-But those flaws were counterbalanced by a fine cast, lots of physical humor and a spirited feel that gave the show a contagious energy.
+But those flaws were counterbalanced by a fine cast, lots of physical humour and a spirited feel that gave the show a contagious energy.
 That, despite some bad karma behind the scenes.

 In the mid-1970's, producers Ted Bergman and Don Taffner bought the rights to the British comedy hit Man About The House--a farce about a man pretending to be gay so he could live with his two female roommates, under the watchful eye of his landlords.
 Writer Larry Gelbart wrote the initial pilot, (which featured John Ritter, the son of cowboy singing legend Tex Ritter, playing aspiring filmmaker Jack Tripper.
 He was probably best-known at this time for his role as the town minister on The Waltons.)
 Character actor Norman Fell was Stanley Roper, the sexually-challenged and prudish landlord; and Audra Lindley was his sexually frustrated wife Helen).